 • October 2015—”NEGLIGENT MISREPRESENTATION, BREACH OF FIDUCIARY DUTY.”
 An arbitration was entered for $105,000.

 In addition, National Securities Corp. terminated Kyle Harrington following its investigation into alleged conversion of client funds.

 For a full copy of Kyle Harrington’s disclosure report, click https://brokercheck.finra.org/individual/summary/2282328#disclosuresSection.

 Financial advisors have a legal and regulatory obligation to recommend only suitable investments that are appropriate for their clients’ needs and objectives.
 Their employing brokerage firm has a legal and regulatory obligation to supervise the Financial Advisors’ sales practices and dealings with clients.
 To the extent any of these duties are breached, the customer may be entitled to a recovery of his or her investment losses.

-The Wolper Law Firm is interested in speaking with clients of Kyle Harrington as part of its investigation.
+The Wolper Law Firm, P.A. is interested in speaking with clients of Kyle Harrington as part of its investigation.
 We can be reached at 800.931.8452 or by email at firstname.lastname@example.org.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.